sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 1. At least 8 GB of RAM, better 16 GB or more
 1. 2 vCPU
 1. Attach an extra disk for docker storage, e.g. /dev/sdb
-1. One network interface with a static IP
+1. One network interface only, with one static IP (which does not conflict with the following: 10.128.0.0/14 or 172.30.0.0/16)
 1. The VM must have internet access
 1. A valid subscription of OpenShift, e.g. evaluation subs
 1. Ensure ssh can be used to log into the VM without a password, and also from the VM itself (needed for ansible)